kristinbaumann/isomorphic-react-express-simplified/README.md

  - uses React, Express, Webpack and Babel
  - code divided in **shared**, **client** and **server**
  - no distracting extras - just the plain process of rendering an isomorphic web application
+ - preserving the app state by handing it over from server to client

 ### Installation